Best Quicken Simplifi Alternative Apps in the US (2025)

 Pine AI

-Pine AI showed up recently to fix the one thing most finance apps don't: the actual work of saving money.
+Pine AI showed up about a year ago to fix the one thing most finance apps don't: the actual work of saving money.
 It’s for anyone who is sick of spending hours on hold with customer service.
-Instead of just showing you charts of your spending, Pine AI actually calls companies for you to lower your bills, cancel subscriptions, and file complaints.
-This app's function of doing the "dirty work" is definitely a stand-out feature that is different.
-This is a huge deal when you think about shrinkflation, where companies are constantly hoping you won't notice you're paying more for less.
+Instead of just showing you charts and spreadsheets of your spending or overspending, Pine AI actually calls companies for you to lower your bills, get refunds, cancel subscriptions, and file complaints.
+This app's function of doing the "dirty work" is definitely its stand-out feature.
+This is a huge deal when you think about shrinkflation, where companies are constantly hoping you won't notice you're paying more and getting less.

-- Best for: Automatically fighting for your money back.
+- Best for: Automatically fighting for your money back, getting refunds and reducing overinflated bills.

 - Key Features: AI-powered agents that call companies on your behalf, bill negotiation for services like internet and cable, subscription cancellation.